linker3000/Z80-Board/README.md

 Early AI - Let Eliza sort out your troubles (not to be taken seriously)

+NKLED2.PAS

+If you implement the simple I/O port, this program controls the LEDs.
+Written for Turbo Pascal 3 on CP/M, so you'll need to install that!

 ---

-All the above code loads via Tera Term using its copy-and-paste feature.
+All the above code loads via Tera Term using its copy-and-paste feature or by using Grant Searle's file uploader for CP/M: http://searle.hostei.com/grant/cpm/index.html#InstallingApplications

 Let me know if anything needs further modification...and enjoy some retro gaming!